Present Perfect Usage 0: When we don’t use Present Perfect

 Indication to the point of time in the past

-We don’t use Present Perfect when there is indication to a point in time or some period of time which has already finished.
+We don’t use Present Perfect when there is an indication to a point in time or some period of time which has already finished.
 A moment in time, or a period of time, can be expressed explicitly or implicitly.

 Explicitly: